Cover image for How Green Design Technology is Reshaping Future Solutions

 Infographic

-Materials Optimization
+Materials optimization

 Technology enables designers to analyze thousands of material combinations instantly, while generative design algorithms reduce part weight by 10-50% while maintaining structural integrity.